Atom Learning logo

 3. Creative writing

 The third subject assessed in the FSCE 11 plus exam is creative writing.
-This enables schools to assess children from a more holistic angle.
+This helps schools to assess children from all angles.

 Your child will see a prompt, which they will use as the title for a piece of original writing.
 Time will be built into the test for your child to plan their answer before they are told to start writing.